NTAM logo

 Cutting Edge Topics and Practical Insights

 View our previous programmes.
-In recent years our plenary speakers have included Professor Mike Tipton, Professor of Human & Applied Physiology at the Extreme Environments Laboratory, Professor Hugh Montgomery (Consultant in Intensive Care Medicine, Director of the UCL Institute for Human Health and Performance), Professor Ramani Moonesinghe (Director, UCL Surgical Outcomes Research Centre [SOuRCe]), Dan Martin (Director of the UCL Centre for Altitude, Space and Extreme Environment Medicine), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Past-President of RCoA) and Kevin Fong (Co-Director of CASE).
+In recent years our plenary speakers have included Professor Mike Tipton, Professor of Human & Applied Physiology at the Extreme Environments Laboratory, Professor Hugh Montgomery (Consultant in Intensive Care Medicine, Director of the UCL Institute for Human Health and Performance), Professor Ramani Moonesinghe (Director, UCL Surgical Outcomes Research Centre [SOuRCe]), Dan Martin (Director of the UCL Centre for Altitude, Space and Extreme Environment Medicine), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Past-President of RCoA), Kevin Fong (Co-Director of CASE) and Dr Steve Harris, Principal Research Fellow in Translational Data Science at UCL and Critical Care Physician at UCLH.

 Snippets